Uniquely Ethiopian: Shiro

 Sam Tilahun – who moved to Jackson via Washington DC – opened the restaurant in April 2019 out of his love for his home country’s cuisine.
 Tilahun met restauranteur Yoseph Ali, the owner of Aladdin Meditteranean Grill, and discussed his desire to open a restaurant that served healthy food from Ethiopia.
 Ali partnered with Tilahun to open Shiro.

-Open five days a week for breakfast and lunch, the cafe serves up traditional Ethiopian fare, cafeteria-style.
+The cafe serves up traditional Ethiopian fare, cafeteria-style.
 The food is approachable and delicious.

 Start with lentils, chickpeas or split peas, all perfectly seasoned.
 Vegetarian diners have plenty of choices of vegetables, including braised cabbage, roasted beets and savory turnip greens.
 For meat-eaters, add sauteed lamb, chicken or beef, all tender and flavorful.
 The restaurant also offers savory sauteed tofu.